Leinster Under-20 Football Championship: Qualification for subsequent competitions

 The Leinster Championship winners gain automatic entry to the semi-final stage of the All-Ireland Championship.
 Unlike, the hurling counterpart, there is no "back-door" for the runners-up.

 Managers

-Managers in the Munster Championship are involved in the day-to-day running of the team, including the training, team selection, and sourcing of players from the club championships.
+Managers in the Leinster Championship are involved in the day-to-day running of the team, including the training, team selection, and sourcing of players from the club championships.
 Their influence varies from county-to-county and is related to the individual county boards.
 The manager is assisted by a team of two or three selectors and an extensive backroom team consisting of various coaches.
 The under-20 team manager also works closely with the senior team manager due to an overlap of players on both teams.
 Prior to the development of the concept of a manager in the 1970s, teams were usually managed by a team of selectors with one member acting as chairman.